hande-qmc/hande/documentation/hubbard.rst

     pre-computing the entire Hamiltonian matrix (as is done with **lanczos**).
     This is slower but requires much less memory.
 This is currently only implemented in serial.
+**estimate_hilbert_space** *ncycles*
+    Integer.

+    Estimate the size of the Hilbert space within the desired symmetry block of the Hamiltonian by performing *ncycles* cycles of a Monte Carlo algorithm.
+    The overall spin must be set using **ms**.
+Currently symmetry is only available for the momentum formulation of the Hubbard model.
+The symmetry can be selected by specifying a reference determinant.

 Calculation options: symmetry options
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^